kelllyy101/fullstack-digital-products-store-django/README.md

 [Return to top](#The_Best_Me)
 # User Experience
 ## Design
 The design is simple and classic using black and white as seen in the walkthrough project.
 Keeping the design simple and minimalistic should attract any woman who is looking to become the best version of themselves.
+It is responsive on all devices.
+On medium to small devices the nav-bar turns into a burger menu to have all available paths easily accessible for the user.

 ### Fonts
 Simple Monsterrat font is used so there is easy quick reading, focusing on the journals and actual content of the store, making it quicker and easier to become the best version of you.